zulip/zulip/templates/zerver/integrations/openshift.md

     what stream the notifications will be sent by modifying the `deployment_notice_destination` function in
     `zulip_openshift_config.py`.
 By default, deployments triggered by
-    commits pushed to the `master` and `test-post-receive` branches will result in a notification to stream `deployments`.
+    commits pushed to the `main`, `master`, and `test-post-receive` branches will result in a notification to stream `deployments`.

 1. Save the file, and symlink `$OPENSHIFT_PYTHON_DIR/virtenv/share/zulip/integrations/openshift/post-receive` into the `~/app-root/repo/.openshift/action_hooks` directory.

-1. Whenever you make a push to the `master` branch of your application’s repository (or whichever branch you configured above), or if you force a deployment, the Zulip OpenShift plugin will send an automated notification.
+1. Whenever you make a push to the `main` branch of your application’s repository (or whichever branch you configured above), or if you force a deployment, the Zulip OpenShift plugin will send an automated notification.